Cancer: Other animals

 Veterinary oncology, concentrating mainly on cats and dogs, is a growing specialty in wealthy countries and the major forms of human treatment such as surgery and radiotherapy may be offered.
 The most common types of cancer differ, but the cancer burden seems at least as high in pets as in humans.
 Animals, typically rodents, are often used in cancer research and studies of natural cancers in larger animals may benefit research into human cancer.

 Across wild animals, there is still limited data on cancer.
-Nonetheless, a study published in 2022, explored cancer risk in (non-domesticated) zoo mammals, belonging to 191 species, 110,148 individual, demonstrated that cancer is a ubiquitous disease of mammals and it can emerge anywhere along the mammalian phylogeny.
+Nonetheless, a study published in 2022, explored cancer risk in (non-domesticated) zoo mammals, belonging to 191 species for a total of 110,148 individuals, demonstrated that cancer is a ubiquitous disease of mammals and can emerge anywhere along the mammalian phylogeny.
 This research also highlighted that cancer risk is not uniformly distributed along mammals.
 For instance, species in the order Carnivora are particularly prone to be affected by cancer (e.g. over 25% of clouded leopards, bat-eared foxes and red wolves die of cancer), while ungulates (especially even-toed ungulates) appear to face consistently low cancer risks.

 In non-humans, a few types of transmissible cancer have also been described, wherein the cancer spreads between animals by transmission of the tumor cells themselves.
 This phenomenon is seen in dogs with Sticker's sarcoma (also known as canine transmissible venereal tumor), and in Tasmanian devils with devil facial tumour disease (DFTD).